wabiverse/Kraken/doc/sphinx/source/index.rst

 .. note::
-   This is the developer reference as it pertains to the C++ codebase of KRAKEN.
+   This is the developer reference as it pertains to the C++ codebase of Kraken.
 It is subject to change frequently, as different iterations are necessary to find to correct approach.
 Additionally, as of now there is no Python API, as more planning and guidance is necessary before it can recieve active development contributions.